RedDogTech/StreamKit/README.md

 `cargo run -- --help`

+#### libSRT
+LibSrt is neededs to be installed and in the path brew can be used to fetch the srt libs on MacOS.

+`brew install srt`

 ### HLS output
 The server will send out a fmp4 HLS stream.
 This can be accessed via.
 The streamid is set by the incoming srt stream.